terra-campaigns/hostile/_hostileNotions.md

 - [ ] Mine as much as possible of the mRNA to produce large quantities of Aetherium
 - [ ] Asteroids coming to wipe earth.
 - [ ] Villains: bestial alien species, environment and institutions
+- [ ] If PCs want to steal the Icebreaker, they can cool its plates in The Solomons.
+- [ ] Add some degenesis bygone factions

 ## opportunityAttack